mo-shaffei/bag-of-visual-words_image-classification/README.md

 process described for the training data.

 A confusion matrix is produced using the test results and the accuracy, mean of confusion matrix diagonal, is calculated.

+Instructions:
+Use [link](https://drive.google.com/file/d/1hbKp679nDRoc3vR5sGTBns70Le7d6c_8/view?usp=sharing) to download the dataset.
+Unzip the file in the same directory as the scripts.

+Run main.py.